We support a Public Inquiry into Money Laundering in British Columbia's economy.

 Dear Hon.
 David Eby, Q.C., Attorney General of British Columbia,

-Specifically, the money is obtained through the sale of fentanyl – an incredibly hazardous substance that is responsible for a minimum of 4,000 opioid-related deaths in Canada last year alone, according to figures reported by Health Canada, with the vast majority of deaths involving a fentanyl overdose.
+Specifically, the money is obtained through the sale of fentanyl – an incredibly hazardous substance that is responsible for 1,500 opioid-related deaths in British Columbia, as per the BC Coroners Service, and a minimum of 4,000 correlated illicit drug overdose deaths in Canada last year alone, according to figures reported by Health Canada.
+The vast majority of these deaths involve a fentanyl overdose.

-A little research, ostensibly, reveals the telltale signs of extensive profiteering and illicit nefarious actions in the area.
+A little research reveals the telltale signs of extensive profiteering and illicit nefarious actions in the area.
 For example, Statistics Canada reported the median income to house price ratio in much of British Columbia is in excess of 1:15.